-Political science is an excellent liberal arts major for students interested in learning how groups of people govern themselves, how policies are made, and how we can improve our government policies at the local, state, national, and international levels.
-A political science major prepares students for jobs in almost any field, from business to law to research.
+Political science is an excellent liberal arts major for students interested in learning how groups of people govern themselves, how policies are made, and how we can improve our government policies at the local, state, national and international levels.

 A political science major prepares you for a number of potential careers.
 Some examples include the following:

 Many students choose to further their education through graduate school.
-By earning an MA or PhD, these students obtain jobs teaching at community colleges or universities, or jobs in research.
-Besides university-level teaching, some graduates combine their political science major with a social studies teaching certificate, to teach in secondary schools.
-For more information on graduate programs and political science, visit the American Political Science Association (http://www.apsanet.org).
+By earning an MA or PhD, these students obtain jobs teaching at community colleges or universities, or conducting research.
+Besides university-level teaching, some graduates combine their political science major with a social studies teaching certificate to teach in secondary schools.
+For more information on graduate programs and political science, visit the American Political Science Association.

 Business and Private Agencies

-The study of political science can help develop an awareness of political, social, and economic trends and attitudes affecting the business community.
-Also, many public goods and services, like health care, senior citizen programs, and economic development are being provided by private agencies and businesses.
+The study of political science can help develop an awareness of political, social and economic trends and attitudes affecting the business community.
+Also, many public goods and services, such as health care, senior citizen programs, and economic development, are being provided by private agencies and businesses.
 Many political science majors gain employment in these fields, given their policy expertise.
 Examples of such employment include insurance agencies, agricultural businesses, financial institutes, and consulting firms.

 Communications and Journalism

 With its emphasis on public affairs, public attitudes and government, political science is one of the best preparations for a career in journalism.
 Many news outlets are hiring individuals to provide political commentary and analysis of current events — ranging from newspapers, broadcast and online media to government agencies and political parties.